oakes/paren-soup/README.md

 ## Build Instructions

-Run `boot dev` in the project root.
-This will build the editor and run a server on http://localhost:3000.
+I use [Boot](http://boot-clj.com/).
+To build the editor and run a server on http://localhost:3000, run `boot dev`.
 To build a release version, run `boot build`.
+I included a project.clj for Leiningen users, but haven't thoroughly tested it.

+A prebuilt copy of the compiler is already in the `resources` directory.
+You can built that project yourself using `boot build`, but you will need to build your own copy of ClojureScript until a version is released with [this patch](https://github.com/clojure/clojurescript/commit/1b7390450243693d0b24e8d3ad085c6da4eef204).

 ## Licensing